masteringmodernpayments/book/marketplaces.md

 end
 ```

 `STRIPE_SECRET_KEY` is the same key we set up in `config/initializers/stripe.rb` way back in the beginning.
-To get the value for `STRIPE_CONNECT_CLIENT_ID` you need to [register an application][stripe-connect-register].
+To get the value for `STRIPE_CONNECT_CLIENT_ID` you need to [register an application][marketplaces-stripe-connect-register].
 This should be a simple process but I've had trouble with it before.
 Feel free to contact Stripe's very helpful support if you hit any snags.

 When you send the user through `/auth/stripe_connect`, after registering them or logging them in Stripe will send them back to `/auth/stripe_connect/callback` (via OmniAuth).
 Add a route to handle this: